 French bank shares tumble on credit rating concerns as UK unveils plans to tighten controls on financial sector.

-Five central banks have acted to offer three-month US dollar loans to mainly European commercial banks in order to prevent money markets from freezing up because of the continent’s sovereign debt crisis.
+On Thursday, five central banks acted to offer three-month US dollar loans to mainly European commercial banks in order to prevent money markets from freezing up because of the continent’s sovereign debt crisis.

 The ECB said it was acting in co-ordination with the US Federal Reserve, the Bank of England, the Bank of Japan and the Swiss National Bank.